kbr/autocron/docs/index.rst

         return "delayed action triggered"

-Calling ``autocron.start()`` starts the background workers.
-When the application stops, the workers are stopped too.
+The command ``$ flask --app application run`` will start the application and ``autocron.start()`` starts the background workers.
+When the application stops, the workers are also shut down.

-**What next?** Select your web-application of choice and learn how easy it is to :ref:`integrate<integration>` autocron to different web-frameworks and more details.
+**What next?** For further details refer how to :ref:`integrate<integration>` autocron with different web-frameworks.

 History
 -------

 **autocron** is the successor of `autotask <https://github.com/kbr/autotask>`_  which was introduced in 2016 as a django-application to replace Celery on a given project for making monitoring and maintenance easier.
-Since then it has been used in production without any flaws (at least none has popped up in the used project).
-But it has had strong roots in Python 2, needed improvements for django >= 3.0 and was also bound to the django ORM for message handling.
-All this should be removed in an update.
-Also there is another (unrelated) tool named "autotask" out there in the wild.
+Since then it has been used in production.
+But it has strong roots in Python 2 and is bound to older django versions. **autocron** removes all this.
+Also another (unrelated) tool named "autotask" is out there in the wild.
 Therefore the rewrite and renaming.

 ---